-^{}These are the numbers of the main reception desk at the hotels.
-Please inform friends and family of your room number after your arrival in London and Dublin.
+This is the number of the main reception desk at the respective hotel.
+Please inform friends and family of your room number after your arrival in London.

-Listed below is the correct dialing sequence for calling the U.S. directly from London and Dublin:
+Listed below is the correct dialing sequence for calling the U.S. directly from Britain: